Launching Price Feeds with Phala¶

 , which is0x89BC5048d634859aef743fF2152363c0e83a6a49

-on the demo EVM appchain in the At Address field and click the At Address button
+on the demo EVM network in the At Address field and click the At Address button

 The aggregator contract should now be accessible.
 To interact with the aggregator contract, take the following steps: